 A “split-cour” is where a single anime season takes a multi-month break before resuming TV broadcasting.

-Therefore, it’s predicted that the Ultraman Season 3 release date will be in Winter 2023 at the earliest.
+Therefore, it’s predicted that the Ultraman Season 3 release date will be in April 2023 at the earliest.
 Based on the story pacing of the manga, it’s likely to be around 8 episodes in total, although that depends on how closely the anime adaptation follows the source material or if Ultraman Final ignores the manga completely.

 Ultraman manga compared to the anime’s second season